eth-cscs/cpp-course-2023/03_04_future/future.md

 ---

-# C++20, 23, 26, and beyond
+# Moving to newer standards

+- C++23 recently finalized and compiler support is also getting finalized, yet many are still stuck with C++17
-- Easier than ever to use third-party libraries: use them whenever you can!
+- Easier than ever to use newer compilers, but even with system compilers getting C++20 support is now relatively easy
-    - Some features deserve to be standardized to encourage usage by everyone
-- New features added regularly, both to library and language
-    - Easier than ever to get newer compilers
+- Biggest obstacle to upgrading is NVIDIA compilers
+  - From experience: if you can separate your CUDA kernels from your regular source files you will have an easier time moving to newer standards
+- Sticking with GCC and clang will get you furthest (honorable mention to MSVC which has been improving rapidly lately)
+- Following best practices with CI helps make upgrades as painless as possible
+  - Testing with warnings (and errors) enabled with _multiple_ compilers helps catch problems early
+- Excellent resource for checking compiler support: https://en.cppreference.com/w/cpp/compiler_support

 ---

 # What's new in C++?

-- Selected subset of features already approved or being standardized:
+- The past sessions have covered advanced C++ topics up to C++23
+- Features that didn't fit previous sessions, but are good to know about:
   - `std::format` and `std::print`
   - `std::expected`
+- Features useful for HPC that are targeted for C++26:
   - `std::execution`
   - `std::simd`
   - `std::linalg` + `std::mdspan`

 ---